Skip to content

 Queen Maeve alternate photo

 Queen Maeve was a passionate leader whose warriors fought vehemently for her.
-Maeve or Medb as she is also known, appears in rich Irish history and folklore.
-The lore tells the stories of the fierce Celts who ruled the Emerald Isle early in the ancient days before modern civilization.
-Queen Maeve is one of the most well-known, revered and written about queens in Irish history.
+Maeve, or Medb as she is also known, appears in rich Irish history and folklore.
+The lore tells the stories of the fierce Celts who ruled the Emerald Isle early in the ancient days before modern civilisation.

-Queen Maeve’s iron fist rule took place over the province of Connacht in the West of Ireland.
-Feared by her enemies and allies alike, Maeve insisted on amassing equal wealth to her husband, Ailill mac Máta so they can rule the land together.
-They were equal in every aspect but one; Ailill had a prized bull that none of Medb’s herd could measure up to.
+Queen Maeve ruled with an iron fist over the province of Connacht in the West of Ireland.
+Feared by her enemies and allies alike, she insisted on amassing equal wealth to her husband, Ailill mac Máta, so they could rule the land together.

 Cattle Raid of Cooley Connolly Cove